gzmask/aicraft/README.md

 ============== done ===============

+	disconnection needs to be handle
+	sync velocity
+	sync the players part of the game engine replace now.js with socket.io
-	get the game engine running on Node.JS at server side Now.js running
+	The physics simulation is reasonably deterministic given the same initial state and inputs, therefore sync physic states and inputs implement the ai part of the game engine at server side Player1 needs to wait for player2, when player2 enters the game, call init on server get the game engine running on Node.JS at server side Now.js running
 	Construct two boxes to represent players, add control to these boxes